jeffreysbrother/generator-tcg/README.md

 - [ ] Find a way to eliminate `setTimeout()`.
 - [ ] The error message that appears when the directory doesn't exist should appear sooner; the user should have a chance to fix their mistake.
 However, to do this we'd need to move the two conditional statements (line 92-98) in the prompting() section ... but the variables `oldTarget` and `newPath` aren't accessible from there.
 - [ ] Add an optional flag to generate a dummy directory structure in order to facilitate testing.
+- [ ] Might want to give the user the ability to copy multiple directories.
+Perhaps after asking which section they're working on, we can ask how many variations they need.